 POPxo Recommends: Hand Block Printed Textured Cotton Dobby Kurta (Rs 1,100) by Indie Picks at flat 50% off.

 Just like your shirts and jackets have collars, so do kurtis now and we couldn’t be happier.
-The shirt-style spread collar makes for a fancy and slightly formal kurti neck design.
-This neckline is the most suitable for heavy-bodied women.
+The shirt-style spread collar kurta neck design makes for a fancy and slightly formal kurti neck style.
+This is the best neck design for heavy-bodied women.
 Although, every body type can adorn the neck design.

 We’re loving this kurta in the Pantone colour of the year 2019 ‘Living Coral’.
 This is all you need to add a dash of brightness to your day.